Executive Court of Prešov: Execution

 Method of the execution was unusually cruel, as a warning to other insurgents.
 First their arm was cut off, then head, then they were quartered.
 Parts of their bodies were hang on hooks along main roads and their heads were nailed to gallows.

 The first judgments were handed down on 16.
 February. Žigmund Zimmermann, a nobleman from Prešov and a senator, became the first to be executed.
 He was tortured and during torture he confessed his guilt.

-Another executioned Andrej Keczer from Lipovec, who came from an old peasant family who defended the country's interests against the Viennese court at state meetings.
+Another man executed was Andrej Keczer from Lipovec, who came from an old peasant family who defended the country's interests against the Viennese court at state meetings.
 Likewise Zimmernann, he was tortured on a vice.
 He had to be brought to the execution on a sleigh, because he could not stand on his feet anymore.
 He was said to be guilty that "by sending and receiving letters from the enemy, he was most guilty of insulting Majesty with a new sin."

 František Baranay, a lower nobleman and senator of Prešov, has been imprisoned in Košice for 4 years in the past for his religious beliefs.
 He was tortured by the so-called Spanish boots.
 He was accused of helping to demolish the Franciscan monastery during the religious riots in Prešov.

 Another executioned was Gabriel Pallasti, widely known by the bravery, a lower nobleman from Krušovce, who fought on the side of Thököly.
 After the fighting ended, he took refuge on his property, but there he was captured by imperial officers and accused of plotting a rebellion against the monarch.
 He was then tortured.
 At first they cut his hair completely, then they nailed nails used for shoeing of horses under his fingernails.
 Then he was tortured by fire with the so-called Italian method of torture.
 It consisted of stabbing hot wires into the genitals.
 The torture was so terrible that he confessed to things that were immediately refuted by witnesses.
 He was brought to the execution site almost half baked.

 The executioning scaffolding, on which many innocent people had their souls released, was not demolished until November 1688.

-The Method of execution was unusually cruel, as a warning to other insurgents.
-First their arm was cut off, then head, then they were quartered.
-Parts of their bodies were hung on hooks along main roads and their heads were nailed to gallows.